plai3r1undo/rust-Crab-tycoon/README.md

 ```sh
 cargo build
 ```
-Don't forget to add flags like `--release`, you may want to add more flags of your choice.
+Don't forget to add flags like `--release`